inspirasiprogrammer/Software-Engineering-Roadmap/❤️ Core Modules/02. Algorithms and Data Structures/README.md

   - **Sequential Search**: Lists or arrays are traversed sequentially and every element is checked.
 For example: Linear Search. (designed to search for an item in unsorted data structures, they check every item in the data structure sequentially.)
 For example: **Linear Search**.

   - **Interval Search**: These algorithms are specifically designed for searching in sorted data-structures.
 These type of searching algorithms are much more efficient than Linear Search as they repeatedly target the center of the search structure and divide the search space in half.
 For Example: Binary Search.

+  ---

+  The following questions help to decide which algorithm should be used:
+  - How much time can you spend programming?
+  - Are certain items accessed more often than other ones?
+  - Might access frequencies change over time?
+  - Is the key close by?
+  - Is my data structure sitting on external memory?
+  - Can I guess where the key should be?

+  <small>Chapter 14.2 in The Algorithm Design Manual</small>

   <br>